 Apple Health covers deliveries provided by a licensed midwife, nurse midwife or physician.
 Apple Health covers planned home births and births in birthing centers or hospitals.
 To determine what the best option is for you, talk with your maternity provider.

-First Steps is a program that helps low-income pregnant women get the health and social services they may need and covers a variety of services for pregnant women and their infants.
+First Steps is a program that helps low-income pregnant individuals get the health and social services they may need and covers a variety of services for pregnant individuals and their infants.
 Learn more about First Steps.